-All CORE skills that I had to work on honing.
-And let me tell you, as a Bronx Latina, it was an ongoing struggle well into my 20s.
-When I see Cardi B (also a Bronx Dominican) quickly throwing shoes on TV (instead of pausing, breathing, and listening), I want to give her a hug.
+All new deep emotional skills that I had to work on honing.
+And let me tell you, as a Bronx Dominican, it was an ongoing struggle well into my late 20s.
+When I see Cardi B (also a Bronx Dominican) quickly throwing shoes on TV to defend herself (instead of pausing, breathing, and listening), I want to give her a big hug.
 Because I get it.

-In the ‘hood, the fear of failure can be particularly strong because the stakes are higher.
-But that same fear of failure can loom just as much after you move out because there’s not much to fall back on if things go awry.
+Growing up with limited resources, the fear of failure can be particularly strong because the stakes are higher.
+But that same fear of failure can loom just as much after you move out of the hood because there’s not much to fall back on if things go awry.
 If you accidentally slip or fail, there is no suburban home to come back to with a guest house or basement to sleep in while you try again for round two.
 The pressure to succeed, and succeed far, stays with you for many years because there’s little to no safety net.

 How did I handle this anxiety?
 I slowly learned to set up my own backup systems for peace of mind: